 - Use Plickers like exit slips, to find out what students learned after a lesson, or as an anticipatory set, to provide a jumping-off point for a lesson.

 - Poll students (or if you are an administrator, poll your faculty) as a way of conducting a vote on a change in policy, where to take a field trip, or even what kind of pizza to order.

 The Teacher’s Guide to Tech

-If you’re not yet familiar with the Teacher’s Guide to Tech, let me introduce you: It’s my encyclopedia of educational technology, a 265-page PDF you can keep on your home computer, work computer, or any device that will read a PDF.
+If you’re not yet familiar with the Teacher’s Guide to Tech, let me introduce you: It’s my encyclopedia of educational technology, a PDF with hundreds of tools that you can keep on your home computer, work computer, or any device that will read a PDF.